rob-egrot/Numerical-Methods/README.md

 # Numerical-Methods
-This repository contains Jupyter notebook files for Numerical Methods courses I teach at Mahidol University, and also some auxiliary files for data and information.
+This repository contains Jupyter notebook files for Numerical Methods courses I taught at Mahidol University, and also some auxiliary files for data and information.

 I obtained the data I used from http://users.stat.ufl.edu/~winner/datasets.html